ssenthilanand/rsmf-new/schools.markdown

 <strong>Tamil Translation of Dr. Muthulakshmi Reddy’s Autobiography</strong>
 <br>
 <p style="text-align:justify; text-justify: inter-word">The Autobiography of Dr. Muthulakshmi Reddy, the founder of Avvai Home, was first published in English in 1964, and is an authentic record of the multifaceted and rich life Dr.Reddy led as a true pioneer in many fields – covering all aspects such as personal, family, professional, scientific, educational, social, cultural and political.
 Though narrated as the story of one person, the book covers a breath taking canvass of events, personalities, relationships, institutions and movements spread over 6 decades and more - a period that has profoundly impacted on the destiny of our nation.
-The  [Tamil Translation](../dmrbook/) of this important work was carried out by Prof. S. Rajalakshmi during 2012-13, and was  published jointly by Avvai Home and our Foundation, with the support of Cre-A Publishers, and was [formally released](../avvaihome/) on 30th July 2014. </p>
+The  [<span style="text-decoration: underline">Tamil Translation</span>](../dmrbook/) of this important work was carried out by Prof. S. Rajalakshmi during 2012-13, and was  published jointly by Avvai Home and our Foundation, with the support of Cre-A Publishers, and was [<span style="text-decoration: underline">formally released</span>](../avvaihome/) on 30th July 2014. </p>

 <p style="text-align: center;"><strong>Our Story Cards Program</strong></p>

-<p style="text-align:justify; text-justify: inter-word">Our program on Story Cards in multiple languages, detailed [here](../story/), arose out of our work with schools for the underprivileged children, and is primarily aimed at improving their reading and comprehension abilities.</p>
+<p style="text-align:justify; text-justify: inter-word">Our program on Story Cards in multiple languages, detailed [<span style="text-decoration: underline">here</span>](../story/), arose out of our work with schools for the underprivileged children, and is primarily aimed at improving their reading and comprehension abilities.</p>